cedar-policy/rfcs/text/0074/0074-entity-slicing.md

 ### Risk in unverified code

 Increasing the complexity of the Cedar API with entity manifests provides new places for users to make mistakes.
 For example, using an outdated entity manifest can result in unsound entity slices.
 Another example would be a user writing a buggy implementation of entity loading using the manifest.

-### Full Cedar Language Support

-The current analysis does not support the full Cedar language (see the **Computing Access Paths** section).
-With some effort, the implementation could be extended to support all of Cedar by more carefully tracking access paths through different types of Cedar operations.
-However, it’s unclear just how tricky this will be.

-Along a similar note, all Cedar changes in the future will need a corresponding change in the static analysis, making it harder to extend Cedar.
-For example, any operations that apply to records will need careful consideration.

 ### Supporting Partial Loading of Sets